DeveloPassion/docker-base-images/README.md

 Image that includes a "dummyuser" to avoid running as root.
 The image is configured for non-interactive use, enables installing packages over HTTPS and uses bash as default shell.

-The username is exposed as the USERNAME environment variable.
+The username is exposed as the DEFAULTUSER environment variable.

 ## Pyenv pipenv python
 Image that installs pyenv, then uses it to install the specified version of python, along with pip and pipenv.